 C-section is a surgical procedure determined to safely deliver the baby.
-The procedure can be planned and could be performed on an emergency basis to prevent the life of the unborn and the mother.
-When a vaginal delivery can’t be possible due to risks and complications like over bleeding, acute pain, infection, pelvic organ prolapse etc. In this situation gynecologists opt for the cesarean section treatment on the patient.
+The procedure can be planned and could be performed on an emergency basis to save the life of the unborn and the mother.
+When a vaginal delivery can’t be possible due to risks and complications like over bleeding, acute pain, infection, pelvic organ prolapse etc. In this situation gynecologists opt for the cesarean section treatment on the patient. Â

-This surgery is performed under the team of medical experts and the procedure is led by an experienced gynecologist, he/she carefully makes incisions or make cuts on the abdominal part to carry out the baby from the mother’s womb.
+This surgery is performed under the team of medical experts and the procedure is led by an experienced gynecologist, he/she carefully makes incisions or make cuts on the abdominal part to deliver the baby from the mother’s womb.
 Once the baby is out of the womb all incisions are stitched.
 Hence, cesarean section is a safe method to deliver a child.
-Cesarean section treatment is becoming popular across India and other countries as well.
-However, it may pose a few risks in rare cases for the mother.
+However, it may pose a few risks in rare cases for the mother. Â

 Why is C-Section Delivery Needed?